Nålebinding: Characteristics

 Nålebinding is often called more laborious and slower than knitting.
 This is not necessarily true, especially for the simpler stitches, such as the Oslo-, Mammen-, and Brodén-stitches.
-Although each stitch might take slightly longer than a knitted one, nålbinding is often quicker than knitting, because each row's height (in the most common nålbinding-techniques) corresponds to 2–3 rows of knitting.
+Although each stitch might take slightly longer than a knitted one, nålebinding is often quicker than knitting, because each row's height (in the most common nålebinding-techniques) corresponds to 2–3 rows of knitting.
 It is also easier on the shoulders, back, and hands, and the fabric it produces can be more dense and durable than knitted fabric.
 It is still used in Peru and Iran to make socks, and in parts of Scandinavia to make hats, gloves and other items that are very warm.

-Another common mistake is to think of nålbinding as superior to knitting, because it requires more skill.
+Another common mistake is to think of nålebinding as superior to knitting, because it requires more skill.
 It is very easy to learn and master; given proper instruction, even the more complex techniques are quite possible to learn with comparably little prior knowledge (though some is recommended).
 It can create different textiles, thin and flexible ones as well as thick and comparably stiff ones, depending on which technique is used.

-Nålbinding does not unravel and therefore special finishing borders are not necessary.
+Nålebinding does not unravel and therefore special finishing borders are not necessary.